36% Memory Reduction: Phase 4 Task 1 Results

 The Fix: useStableArray Hook

-creates a new string object on every mouse move, breaking React’s memoization.
+The problem was simple: JSON.stringify() creates a new string object on every mouse move, breaking React’s memoization.
 The solution was equally simple: cache array references and only update when contents actually change.

 // client/src/hooks/useStableArray.ts